30 Years of Advancing Health Equity

-The Report of the Secretary's Task Force on Black and Minority Health (commonly referred to as the Heckler Report) was released 30 years ago and served to mobilize the U.S. Department of Health and Human Services' (HHS) efforts to eliminate health and health care disparities.
+The Report of the Secretary's Task Force on Black and Minority Health (commonly referred to as the Heckler Report) was released nearly 40 years ago and mobilized the U.S. Department of Health and Human Services' (HHS) efforts to eliminate health and health care disparities.

-This timeline highlights numerous milestones and activities related to health equity over the last thirty years.
+This timeline highlights key milestones and activities related to health equity since 1985.

 Health Equity Timeline